 Are you looking for information about becoming a licensed practical nurse in New Mexico?
 You've come to the right place.
 Below, you will find a wealth of information about licensing requirements for LPNs, recommended schools, job and salary information and much more.
 With this information, you can plot your course toward becoming an LPN in the Land of Enchantment.

-As you will see, several requirements must be met to become an LPN in NM.
+As you will see, several requirements must be met to become an LPN in New Mexico.
 The first one is unquestionably the most important: completing an approved LPN training program.
 To qualify to sit for the ensuing licensing exam, the NCLEX-PN, you must graduate from a program that's officially approved by the New Mexico Board of Nursing.
 All programs aren't created equal, however, and some are better suited for certain students than for others.
 Therefore, don't rush into selecting a school — and be sure to refer to the recommendations below to get started.

 Some of the most important licensing requirements for LPNs in New Mexico include: